 - Cost-effectiveness over long-term — another advantage of building your own e-learning platform is that you will be the one who owns it and won't be forced to pay for the license year after year.
 Licensing costs amount to significant sums when you consider all of the years of use and all of the users across time.
 That's why investing in custom software is a good idea in the long run.

-- High price — most of the time, a bespoke e-learning platform and training content will be more expensive than off-the-shelf courses.
+- High price — most of the time, a custom e-learning platform and training content will be more expensive than off-the-shelf courses.
 Think twice about what kind of level of specialization and customization you need because it might come with a higher price tag.

 - Development resources — another significant limitation custom content brings has to do with your internal resources.
 Do you have an internal team able to create the platform and the course materials?
 Does your team have enough time to do that?
 Or will you have to outsource the entire process?
 Even if you outsource the task, you will still need to dedicate a portion of your employees' time to work with the development team and make sure that you get exactly what you want.